SimonFormanek/pureosc/README.md

 Addons have been specially commented so to easily find changes.
 All original code will remain, but they will be commented out for any changes.
 All changes can be found by doing a search for the special commenting system of asterisks.

+##ALL CORE CHANGES SHOULD BE SUBMITED TO https://github.com/gburton/Responsive-osCommerce
-__:::Current Add-on Listing:::__
+THIS REPO IS FOR ADDON ADDITIONS/FIXES ONLY## __:::Current Add-on Listing:::__

 SEO Header Tags Reloaded added -- http://addons.oscommerce.com/info/8864